 When looking at change in the proportion of certified faculty who qualified for the different levels of the certificate, we were happy to discover that qualification at the higher levels increased over time.
-Concretely, this means that relatively more faculty commit to more measures to make their courses greener (see figure below).
+Concretely, this means that relatively more faculty commit to more measures to make their courses greener (see figure on the next slide).